 When I opened my eyes it was almost dark.
 Fortunately I had a flashlight and so my way back became a small adventure.
 In the hotel they've been already concerned about me.
 Full of gratitude about this experience I fell asleep.

 Next morning I started on a day-trip to Band-e-Amir.
 The 75 km to this gorgeous natural spectacle I travelled in a comfortable Minibus.
-On an elevation of 3000 meters one is overwhelmed by the 7 lakes that were formed naturally through travertine dams.
-Due to the different mineral contents and depths of each lake their colours vary from a deep blue over turquoise to a brilliant green.
-This, one of Nature's miracles that literally takes ones breath away.
-'Undescribeably beautiful' is the best description for this.
+On an elevation of 3000 meters one is overwhelmed by the 6 lakes that were formed naturally through travertine dams.

 The next week I spent almost exclusively in the cave monastery.
 I would have remained longer, but I was not on a pure leisure trip.
 Strengthened and encouraged in the faith of divine rules and justice I went back to Kabul where I remained for a couple of days.
 I enjoyed this atmosphere of “Love & Peace”, but was disgusted of all the junkies around.
 So I bought a ticket to Peshawar.
 The street from Kabul to Peshawar followed the Kabul River for a great length.
 The source of the river is close to Kabul and it flows into the Indus River.